leannedo/the-great-bucket-list/README.md

 - `Hooks`, on the other hand, supply state management's logic, with the help of `Reducer` pattern.

 Each hook will have its own `reducer`function, which will compute the new states based on the `action` type and payload.
-It is useful for computing multiple states at once (which is usually a hassel with normal `useState`).
+It is useful for computing multiple states at once (which is usually a hassle with normal `useState`).

 ```js
 // todoReducer.js